-In January I gave a lecture on Particpatory Fiction to the students of Lillian Allen’s Experimental Fiction class.
+Here is an updated version of Carrie’s presentation on Participatory Fiction for an upcoming guest lecture at Lillian Allen’s Experimental Fiction class at OCAD University.
 You may download the powerpoint presentation which contains the talking points.
 Further notes and resources are available below:

-I was a guess speaker for Interactive Ontario’s Interact Networking Night where I discussed the Independent Webseries Creators of Canada’s recent Industry Profile of Independent Web Series Creators of Ontario.
+Carrie was a guest speaker for Interactive Ontario’s Interact Networking Night where she discussed the Independent Webseries Creators of Canada’s recent Industry Profile of Independent Web Series Creators of Ontario.
 The report, funded by the Ontario Media Development Corporation, highlights the high quality and large volume of webseries being created in Ontario, as well as distribution models, audience engagement strategies and more.
 Aug.
 13, 2014.

 A case study I presented on emergent forms of Writing on Wattpad at Transmedia 101 in 2013.
 Download the slideshare for the presentation notes.
 Talking Points below (I will be editing it into a proper essay somedayish):

 Carrie will be moderating at Playback Summit 2014: Building a Business Model for Web Series on April 30, 2014.